Theophilus Danjuma: Politics

-While in Office, Gen TY Danjuma sought to curb the politicisation of the military, and was a firm supporter of democracy and the Rule of Law.
+While in office, Danjuma sought to curb the politicisation of the military and was a firm supporter of democracy and the rule of law.
 He also oversaw the renaming of all Nigerian barracks and cantons from those of civilian or living persons.
 He was also widely known to be an avid opponent of President Obasanjo's attempts in 2006 to engineer a way that would enable himself and state governors to serve more than two consecutive terms.

-Danjuma serves as Chairman of the Victims' Support Fund Committee, supporting the victims of terror such as the Chibok schoolgirls kidnapping.
-On 16 July 2014, in a speech at the Presidential Villa in Abuja, Danjuma "told President Jonathan that Boko Haram insurgents appear to be having the upper hand, as they choose where to strike and capture territory ...
-Danjuma said the battle to win the insurgency war has already taken too long."
+Danjuma serves as chairman of the Victims' Support Fund Committee, supporting the victims of terror such as the Chibok schoolgirls kidnapping.
+On 16 July 2014, in a speech at the Presidential Villa in Abuja, Danjuma told President Jonathan that "Boko Haram insurgents appear to be having the upper hand, as they choose where to strike and capture territory."
+He added that "the battle to win the insurgency war has already taken too long."

+In 2018, during the Taraba State University convocation ceremony, Danjuma, in an emotional outburst, spoke against the killing of the people of Taraba by marauding armed herdsmen and accused the Nigerian military of complicity, urging Nigerians to defend themselves against the attacks.

 Philanthropy

 In December 2008, the TY Danjuma Foundation was created in Nigeria.

-The Foundation's principal aims are to provide durable advantages through the implementation of development programs.

-The Foundation plans to operate more as a philanthropic organisation rather than simply as a charity.
-This would allow for the foundation to seek out other deserving causes and Non Governmental Organizations (NGOs) to partner with and make grants available.
+The foundation's principal aims are to provide durable advantages through the implementation of development programs.
+The foundation plans to operate more as a philanthropic organisation rather than simply as a charity.
+This would allow for the foundation to seek out other deserving causes and non-governmental organisations (NGOs) to partner with and make grants available.

-The TY Danjuma Foundation seeks to alleviate poverty in communities by providing basic amenities, education for children and young adults while also providing free medical care for indigent people.
+The TY Danjuma Foundation seeks to alleviate poverty in communities by providing basic amenities and education for children and young adults while also providing free medical care for indigent people.

-Currently, US$500,000 has been given out as grants to NGOs working to relieve suffering in Danjuma's home state of Taraba.
-Taraba is historically one of Nigeria's most impoverished states, compounded by the absence of a health service which catered for the masses.
-Furthermore, the state has the highest case of river blindness and other debilitating illnesses.
+In Danjuma's home state of Taraba, US$500,000 has been given out as grants to NGOs working to alleviate the suffering of the residents.
+Taraba is historically one of Nigeria's most impoverished states, compounded by the absence of a health service that catered to the masses.
+Furthermore, the state has the most cases of river blindness and other debilitating illnesses.

-The TY Danjuma Foundation is currently partnering with over 50 NGOs throughout Nigeria, and with the support and co-operation of 36 state governors.
-One of the many NGOs which is being supported by the Foundation is CASVI working in Takum, Wukari and Donga.
-CASVI's main area of expertise is on the provision of free eye care services such as the treatment of river blindness in Wukari, Ibi and Donga.
+The TY Danjuma Foundation has partnered with over 50 NGOs throughout Nigeria and with the support and cooperation of 36 state governors.
+One of the many NGOs that is being supported by the foundation is CASVI, working in Takum, Wukari and Donga.
+CASVI's main area of expertise is the provision of free eye care services, such as the treatment of river blindness in Wukari, Ibi and Donga.